 The system is comprised of a software program that runs on a tablet or laptop computer that is (a) used by the unmanned aircraft pilot during flight; or (b) that runs on an independent flight computer on the aircraft connected to the autopilot; or (c) as an independent software module on the primary flight computer.

 The software accepts signals from aviation receivers on the ground or onboard the aircraft and, when available, from other data sources, like ground-based radars, onboard radar, and networked traffic feeds (like the FAA’s air traffic control feed or NASA’s Unmanned Traffic Management system – UTM).

 FlightHorizon COMMANDER is a situational awareness and safety system for airspace management.
 FlightHorizon COMMANDER functions as both a visualization tool for airspace management, and active situational awareness tool and as a detect-and-avoid (aka sense-and-avoid) system that enables unmanned aircraft (drones) to avoid other aircraft and keeps drone pilots and air managers aware of the location and air traffic around their drone and in their airspace.
-The system provides the ability to designate one or more aircraft as “ownship” and to track those aircraft specifically for collision avoidance and provides self-separation advisories with visual cues and text and audible advisories.
+The system provides the ability to designate one or more aircraft as “ownship” and to track those aircraft specifically for airspace management and provides commands to maintain well-clear distances with visual cues and text and audible advisories.

 Aircraft target states are recorded up to five times per second and recorded into a flight log.
 Flights recorded with FlightHorizon provide detailed flight logs allowing for each mission to be re-played and reviewed at a later date.